Blog » Beyond the Download—Why Are Some Apps Sticky While Others Are Forgotten?

 2. Try Before You Buy

 In order to keep users onboard, you need to immediately show them the value of your app.
 They downloaded it because they thought it would help fulfill a need, and you need to show them as quickly as possible that it will indeed fulfill it.
-Anything that slows you down from showing the app’s value makes it more likely the user will lose interest (yes, humans are fickle and impatient creatures).
+Anything that slows you down from showing the product’s value makes it more likely the user will lose interest (yes, humans are fickle and impatient creatures).

 Things that can slow you down include long tutorials, requests for information, long sign-up procedures, and too much information all at once.
-If your app lets people search for waterfront properties, let them go ahead and search.
+If your application lets people search for waterfront properties, let them go ahead and search.
 If it’s a game, let them play.
 The fewer obstacles to getting them to experience the value of your app, the better.
 Give the user a little something before they have to give you anything.

 3. Ask Only for What You Absolutely Need

 The tricky thing is that you likely need some information or access in order for the app to function.
 If your app is location-based, you need to know where the user is located.
 If it involves photos, you need access to their camera.
 In the beginning, ask as little as you need to in order to get started.
 If you don’t absolutely need their email address, don’t ask for it before they experience the value your solution provides.